embql/mindtheyoutherasmusplus/README.md

 Visit our webpage for further information: www.mindtheyouth.eu

+This repository contains the VR application for the project.
+The curriculum and guidebook can be found and downloaded from the website.

 # MISSION
 MINDtheYOUTH was a two-year project (05/2021–04/2023) aimed at increasing the well-being of individuals through mindfulness, i.e. awareness skills.
 The project aimed to provide young workers with knowledge, skills and competence to use mindfulness as one of the tools for promoting young people's well-being.
 The project was funded by Erasmus+ of the European Commission, was independently responsible for its content, and was carried out in cooperation between four different countries: